- 01. Tailoring Your Teaching for Each Student

 The subject you choose to teach depends on your own skills as well as the demand, but most importantly, it must be something you are passionate about.

-There might be a lot of GCSE students who need help for their upcoming maths exam, so if you have a degree in Physics, this could be helpful.
+There might be a lot of SPM students who need help for their upcoming maths exam, so if you have a degree in Physics, this could be helpful.

 It gets complicated when the level of study is higher or your credentials don't cover all aspects of your student's course.

 If you have achieved grade 8 in playing the piano, of course you're qualified to teach English online to beginners, but this doesn't necessarily mean you can help someone prepare for their AS level music exam.